edrees078/Edrees-Fake-Chat-App/README.md

 2. **Slash commands** (start with `/`):
    - `/help` – list available commands
-   - `/about` – short description of Idris Bot
+   - `/about` – short description of Edrees Bot
    - `/github` – link to the creator’s GitHub profile
    - `/skills` – small list of skills / technologies

-Commands are answered immediately; normal messages show a **“Idris is typing…”** bubble with animated dots before the reply.
+Commands are answered immediately; normal messages show a **“Edrees is typing…”** bubble with animated dots before the reply.

 ### 📅 Timestamps & Date Separators
 - Messages include a **time stamp** in `HH:MM` format.